ddhartma/Experiment-Design/README.md

     Output:
     0.0017522265022961059
+    # We have evidence to reject the Null hypothesis
     ```

 ***Sign Test***
+- The sign test compares the sizes of two groups.
-- In the sign test, we don't care how large differences are between groups, only which group takes a larger value.
+- SIze differences between groups are not important, only which group takes a larger value.
 - So comparisons of 0.21 vs. 0.22 and 0.21 vs. 0.31 are both counted equally as a point in favor of the second group.
-- This makes the sign test a fairly weak test, though also a test that can be applied fairly broadly.
+- A fairly weak test
+- Use this test to estimate the median of a population and compare it to a reference value or target value.
-- It's most useful when we have very few observations to draw from and can't make a good assumption of underlying distribution characteristics.
+- Most useful when only a few observations given and underlying distribution characteristics is not clear.
 - For example, you might use a sign test as an additional check on click rates that have been aggregated on a daily basis.
 - The count of victories for a particular group can be modeled with the binomial distribution.
-- Under the null hypothesis, it is equally likely that either group has a larger value: the binomial distribution's success parameter is 𝑝=0.5
+- The data should be from two samples.
+- The two dependent samples should be paired or matched.
+For example, depression scores from before a medical procedure and after.
+    - H0: No difference in median of the signed differences.
+    - H1: Median of the signed differences is less than zero.
 - Open notebook ```notebooks/Non-Parametric_Tests_Part_2.ipynb```
     ```
     import numpy as np